-About a year ago, in an attempt to stop people from being excessively nice to the handicapped, the Gothenburg Cooperative for Independent Living (GIL) made a retarded doll.
+About a year ago, in an attempt to stop people from being excessively nice to the handicapped, the Gothenburg Cooperative for Independent Living (GIL) made a physically challenged doll with cerebral palsy.
 I was kind of unsure of the whole thing when I first heard about it; surely there are better ways to make people treat the handicapped like everyone else than a limited run of dolls with cerebral palsy.
-But it can't have been a complete failure, as GIL are still putting out the dolls and have just released their own brand of handicapped beer.
+But it couldn't have been a complete failure, as GIL are still putting out the dolls and have just released their own brand of handicapped beer.

-The cerebral palsy beer, or CPA, was previewed at Gothenburg's annual whiskey fair and was later premiered at Live and Function, one of the Nordic countries' biggest health and care fairs.
-I have no idea what alcohol and welfare have in common, so I called up our friend Anders Westgerd at GIL to find out.
+The cerebral palsy beer, or CPA, was previewed at Gothenburg's annual whiskey fair and was later premiered at Live and Function, one of Scandinavia's biggest health and care fairs.
+I have no idea what alcohol and healthcare have in common, so I called up our friend Anders Westgerd at GIL to find out.

 It's a mix between an Indian pale ale and an American pale ale.
 So it's what you call a hybrid between an IPA and APA.
 And that's where the name comes from: CPA.
-It's also brewed on the four classic hops, which all have names beginning with a C – as in cerebral palsy – so there you have yet another reason for its name.
+It's also brewed on the four classic hops, which all have names beginning with a C—as in cerebral palsy—so there you have yet another reason for its name.
+That's genius.

 There's a lot of thought behind the beer.
 It's a brilliant messenger.